jmil86/leaflet-challenge/README.md

   zoom: 3,
   layers: [backgroundTiles] // Initialize with the backgroundTiles });
+This initializes the Leaflet map object itself.
+It associates the map with an HTML element with the ID "map", sets the initial center and zoom level, and adds the backgroundTiles layer to it.
+JavaScript

 // Then add the 'backgroundTiles' tile layer to the map. backgroundTiles.addTo(mainMap);
+This line explicitly adds the backgroundTiles layer to the created map.
+While it's already in the initial layers, this ensures it's properly added.
+JavaScript

 // OPTIONAL: Step 2
 // Create the layer groups, dataPoints, and lines for our two sets of data, tremors and plateBoundaries.